Brooklyn College

 Please note that all concentrations require an additional/supplemental application to be submitted along with the main Brooklyn College undergraduate/graduate application.
 Please contact the head of the concentration to inquire about the application process.

-The Brooklyn College Department of Theater is thrilled to announce its lineup for the Fall 2023 / Spring 2024 season, which includes six performances that are open to the public.
+The Brooklyn College Department of Theater is thrilled to announce its lineup for the Fall 2024 / Spring 2025 season.

 Ticket Information: